×

 When we asked expats and global nomads about the quality of medical care in Venezuela, they replied:

 "Medical services in Venezuela have been severely impacted by the country's economic crisis.
 Many hospitals lack basic medical supplies and equipment, and there is a shortage of qualified medical personnel.
 Additionally, the cost of medical care is often too expensive for many Venezuelans, making it difficult for them to access the care they need.
-Despite these challenges, the Venezuelan government has made efforts to improve access to healthcare, including providing free medical services to those in need," said one expat living in Venezuela.
+Despite these challenges, the Venezuelan government has made efforts to improve access to healthcare, including providing free medical services to those in need," wrote one expat living in Venezuela.

 About the Author